-- 1. A 24-month option with classes scheduled during the fall and spring semesters at the Downtown campus. - 2.
-A 16-month year round option with classes scheduled during fall, spring and summer sessions with minimal breaks between semesters available at various sites.
+- 1. A 24-month option with classes scheduled during the fall and spring semesters at the Downtown Phoenix campus. - 2.
+A 16-month year round option with classes scheduled during fall, spring and summer sessions with minimal breaks between semesters available at the Downtown Phoenix campus and the Mayo Clinic campus.

-For more information, visit the Web site at http://nursing.asu.edu [1], or contact the College of Nursing and Health Innovation Student Services Office.
+For more information, visit the Web site at http://nursingandhealth.asu.edu [1], or contact the College of Nursing and Health Innovation Student Services Office.